Research

 Radio Occultation

-Radio occultation (RO) is a method of remote-sensing used to observe Earth’s atmosphere.
+Radio occultation (RO) is a method of remote sensing used to observe Earth’s atmosphere.
 As radiowaves emitted from GPS satellites traverse quasi-horiztontally through our atmosphere, they bend (refract) depending on the atmospheric state.
 Low-Earth orbiting (LEO) satellites then receive these radiowave signals, which can ultimately produce vertical profiles of lower atmospheric and ionospheric quantities.
 RO observations are assimilated into numerical weather prediction models and have been shown to make a significant impact.

 Relevant Publications